chauposh/flutter-csv-file-read/README.md

 # hello_world

-this is simple code that show how you can read data from csv file some litle data load from csv file and converte it to list data and shows in listview.builder as a simple text
+this is simple code that show how you can read data from csv file\n some litle data load from csv file and converte it to list data and shows in listview.builder as a simple text